nadinespy/nadinespy.github.io/_posts/2023-24-05-collaboration-in-science.md

     </div>
   </body>
 </html>

-It is currently hard to come up with a  good research objective and a good corresponding method in the mind sciences, exactly because they are in this messy state.
-One must consult a lot of philosophy of science and meta-science questions, but also practical as well as value-based ones – what does work practically, and what is valuable to pursue?

 Being embedded in close collaborations as well as in a greater social/interdisciplinary context which encourages exchange on those fronts may help to overcome a “crisis of purpose”, as Jessica Thompson (2021) had put it in her paper on [Forms of explanation and understanding for neuroscience and artificial intelligence](https://journals.physiology.org/doi/full/10.1152/jn.00195.2021).
 Many folks – particularly early career researchers –  will resonate with the following excerpt: